-Even if we receive marketing approval for our product candidates, including brexanolone IV, regulatory authorities may impose significant and potentially costly post-marketing obligations, including post-marketing studies, additional CMC work and additional pediatric studies.
+Even if we receive marketing approval for our product candidates, regulatory authorities may impose significant and potentially costly post-marketing obligations, including post-marketing studies, additional CMC work and additional pediatric studies.
+For example, we expect to have post-marketing commitments if ZULRESSO is approved by the FDA.
 In the event we elect, or are required, to proceed with pediatric studies of any of our product candidates in any indication, regulatory authorities may also require additional nonclinical studies or clinical trials be completed prior to commencement of such pediatric studies.
 Regulatory authorities may also impose significant restrictions on our products, including restrictions on indicated uses or marketing.

-If we are successful in our efforts to obtain approval of brexanolone IV and other product candidates, we expect that, prior to product launch, the DEA will need to determine the controlled substance schedule of brexanolone IV, and possibly such other product candidates, taking into account the recommendation of the FDA.
+If the FDA approves our NDA for ZULRESSO in PPD, we expect that the FDA will recommend controlled substances scheduling in which case, prior to product launch, the DEA will need to determine the controlled substance schedule of brexanolone, taking into account the recommendation of the FDA.
+The scheduling process may also apply to other product candidates.
 The process may delay our ability to market any such product if it is approved.
 Our products, if approved, will also be subject to ongoing FDA requirements governing the labeling, packaging, storage and promotion of the product and record keeping and submission of safety and other post-market information.
-The FDA has significant post-marketing authority, including, for example, the authority to require labeling changes based on new safety information and to require post-marketing studies or clinical trials to evaluate serious safety risks related to the use of a drug.
+The FDA has significant post-marketing authority, including, for example, the authority to require labeling changes based on new safety information and to require post-marketing studies or clinical trials to evaluate serious safety risks, safety and efficacy in pediatric populations or alternate doses or dose regimens.
 The FDA also has the authority to require, as part of an NDA or post-approval, the submission of a REMS.
+For example, the FDA has proposed a REMS for ZULRESSO, if approved.
 Any REMS required by the FDA may lead to increased costs to assure compliance with additional post-approval regulatory requirements and potential requirements or restrictions on the sale of approved products, all of which could lead to lower sales volume and revenue.